ShGanesh/CardsAgainstHumanity-Automated/README.md

 The person who loses their sh\*t first shall become the new **Card Czar** and continue the cycle.
 If the current **Card Czar** fails to make anyone laugh they shall start acting like a sentient monkey and then initiate another instance of the game.
 Additional failiures shall lead to the **Card Czar** accepting different genera, which shall be left to the descretion of other players.

+## Installation
+Download the .py file and the two .txt files and move them into the same directory/folder.
+Run the .py file.